By Joe Stubits, PTA

 - First-degree strain – a mild strain when only a few muscle fibers are damaged.
 The injured area is tender and painful but has normal strength.
 Healing time can take up to two weeks.

 - Second-degree strain – a moderate strain with a greater number of injured fibers.
 There is more severe tenderness and muscle pain.
-Also, there is some mild swelling, some loss of strength, and a bruise which may develop.
+Also, there is some mild swelling, some loss of strength, and a bruise that may develop.
 Healing time can take four days to three months.

 - Third-degree strain – this strain tears the muscle all the way through.
 There is a total loss of muscle function.
 Healing time can take three weeks to six months.